jgfoster/Jade.bak/README.md

 Jade is built in (and inspired by) Dolphin Smalltalk from [Object-Arts](http://www.object-arts.com/).

-### Installation
+### Runtime Installation
-To install Jade, download a 15 MB zip file with the executable and supporting libraries from [here](https://github.com/jgfoster/Jade/raw/master/runtime/Jade.zip).
+To install Jade runtime, download a 15 MB zip file with the executable and supporting libraries from [here](https://github.com/jgfoster/Jade/raw/master/runtime/Jade.zip).
 Once you have the environment, you can get just the latest executable (about 1.5 MB) from [here](https://github.com/jgfoster/Jade/raw/master/runtime/Jade.exe).

+### Development Installation

-To install Jade in Dolphin, follow these steps:
+To install Jade in Dolphin to do development, follow these steps:

 1. Install a Github client such as [SourceTree](http://www.sourcetreeapp.com/)
 2. Clone https://github.com/jgfoster/Jade to Documents\Dolphin\Jade.